hallettmiket/hallettmiket.github.io/ethos/_posts/2020-02-20-lab-policy-version-1.0.md

 <li>To choose a lifestyle that suits you and your research.
 We understand that we all have different biorhythms and specific environments where we work best.
 Our goal is not to lock people into a specific time to be in their office or lab.
 However, it is important that your lifestyle
 <ul>
 <li>allows you to meet all of your responsibilities; </li>
-<li>repsects other people's schedule (lab members, collaborators);</li>
+<li>respects other people's schedule (lab members, collaborators);</li>
 <li> allows you to share your knowledge with others on a regular basis (you have important knowledge that needs to be transmitted);
 </li>
-<li>On that note, it's a university and Mike is certainly ok with whatever lifestyle you choose.
-Just try not to harm yourself or anyone else in the lab ... or waste a lot of resources. </li>
+<li> it's a university and Mike is certainly ok with whatever lifestyle you choose.
+Just try not to harm yourself or anyone else in the lab ... or waste a lot of resources; </li>
 </ul>
 <li>To represent the lab professionally when presenting its work;
 </li>